npantfoerder/mechaCar-statistical-analysis/README.md

 *Briefly summarize your interpretation and findings for the t-test results, include screenshots of the t-test* <br>
 <kbd> <img src='https://github.com/npantfoerder/mechaCar-statistical-analysis/blob/master/Images/t_test.png' width=400> </kbd>

-## Study Design: MechaCar vs Competition.
+## Study Design: MechaCar vs Competition
 *Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 Think critically about what metrics would be of interest to a consumer: cost, city or highway fuel efficiency, horse power, maintenance cost, safety rating, etc. Address the following questions:*
 - What metric or metrics are you going to test?
 - What is the null hypothesis or alternative hypothesis?